top of page

 Mutton chops in black pepper gravy (Mamsam chops)

-Another fabulous recipe from my growing love for spicy Andhra cuisine.
-This cuisine is complex, spicy and packed with strong flavours, it is food that will make you sweat, make your lips burn with chilli and your palate become alive with the complex flavours.
+This is another fabulous recipe from my growing love for spicy Andhra cuisine.
+This cuisine is complex, spicy, and packed with strong flavours.
+It is food that will make you sweat, make your lips burn with chilli, and make your palate come alive with complex flavours.
 The dishes are well balanced between heavy meats and elegant vegetables and the use of traditional millet and other healthy grains.

 This is a lovely spicy dish.
-The use of pepper is almost overwhelming and the punch is immediate.
-The meat is super tender and falling off the bone.
+The pepper is almost overwhelming, and the punch is immediate.
+The meat is super tender and falls off the bone.
 But the secret is in the heat from the pepper and chillies.
-These lamb chops are addictive so make sure you have enough for all your guests to dig in.
+These lamb chops are addictive, so make sure you have enough for all your guests to dig in.

 Ingredients: